 Upon closer inspection, it appears as if the device has wheels and is possibly a bike or wheelbarrow, although the up-right “RCN” suggests that held in it’s intended position for use:

 Some pyro in the form of a flare is released, it’s flames presumably emulating the supporters intense burning desire for victory here.
-As we saw way back in the bonus section of Pyro On The Pitch #2, French football was already familiar with pyro by this era and it had clearly even been adopted by supporters of clubs in other codes.
+As we saw way back in the bonus section of Pyro On The Pitch #2, French football was already familiar with pyro by this era and it had clearly even been adopted by supporters of clubs in other codes:

 The next important thing to know is that some people from a running club were out running that day.
 Classic Paris:

 Their sweet Adidas singlets with stripes running down the sides are actually well worth a closer look.
-And that dude just seems like a cool guy, I genuinely hope he’s doing well these days wherever he is:
+And that dude just seems like a cool guy, we genuinely hope he’s doing well these days wherever he is:

 Next up, in what is clearly a display of flagrant public corruption, some police officers casually receive a bribe in the form of alcoholic beverages for God only knows why: